-If something should happen again, their feeling about a new negative outcome is reinforced by the negative outcome of the previous time.
+If something should happen again, their feeling about a new negative outcome is reinforced by the negative outcome of the last time.

-How can you work with someone who is afraid of losing control?
+How can you work with someone afraid of losing control?

-It is important to realize that the emotions of someone who is afraid of losing control play an important role.
+It is essential to realize that the emotions of someone afraid of losing control play an important role.
 Rational dialogue is almost impossible because the person will check everything according to his or her emotions.
-Because these emotions are in almost all cases a bad counselor, collaboration is impossible.
+Because these emotions are, in nearly all cases, a bad counselor, collaboration is impossible.
 There are only two solutions: